Do You Realize??: Video

 The music video was recorded on Fremont Street in Las Vegas and features Wayne Coyne, people dressed as bunnies and pigs, four female dancers in negligee and a live elephant.
+The video begins with Coyne resting at a bus stop at night along with a man dressed as a pig before being picked up by an unseen force that takes him to Fremont Street.
+Coyne walks down Fremont Street followed by four models while he sings the song.
 No other members of the band are seen.
+Close-up shots of people in various states of emotion ranging from sadness to joy are interspersed throughout the video.
+The elephant falls down when Coyne sings of death, but raises up later when he speaks of love, suggesting hope and renewal.
+The video ends with Coyne being returned by the same unseen force to the bus stop to sit with the man dressed as a pig to continue waiting for the bus.

 Oklahoma state song

-In March 2009 "Do You Realize??" was announced as the official state rock song of Oklahoma, after winning an online vote among ten finalists as authorized by the Oklahoma state legislature: out of 21,000 votes cast, nearly 51% were for "Do You Realize??"
+In March 2009, "Do You Realize??" was announced as the official state rock song of Oklahoma, after winning an online vote among ten finalists as authorized by the Oklahoma state legislature: out of 21,000 votes cast, nearly 51% were for "Do You Realize??"
 The Oklahoma Senate approved this choice unanimously.
 However, on 23 April 2009, a vote in the Oklahoma House of Representatives fell three votes short of the 51 votes necessary to ratify the resolution: one Republican state legislator attacked the band for its use of offensive language, while another said he opposed the song because band member Michael Ivins had worn a red T-shirt with a yellow sickle and hammer during a previous appearance by the band.
-Democratic Governor Brad Henry subsequently announced that he would issue an executive order in lieu of the resolution rejected by the Oklahoma House.
-However, it was revealed in 2013 that Republican Governor Mary Fallin removed the song's designation as the Official Rock Song of Oklahoma by not renewing Brad Henry's executive order upon taking office in 2011.
+Democratic governor Brad Henry subsequently announced that he would issue an executive order in lieu of the resolution rejected by the Oklahoma House.
+However, it was revealed in 2013 that Republican governor Mary Fallin removed the song's designation as the Official Rock Song of Oklahoma by not renewing Brad Henry's executive order upon taking office in 2011.

+Reception

+Coyne said of the reception to the song: "From the beginning, we would meet people who told us about playing Do You Realize?? when their mother was dying in the hospital or their brother had been in a car accident.
+We didn’t know what to say.
+In time, we were able to have some distance and let down our guard.
+We wrote the song, but what we made is not what it’s become."